garrettleeisme/de300_hw2/README.md

 ```
 <br>

-6-iv - We finally reach the conclusion that during weekday rush periods (weekday mornings) taxi trips are the longest.
-This matches with our intuition that cars stuck in morning traffic jams will dominate the average length of trips.
-(Reference: data/log_trip_durations_weekday_rush.png) <br>
+6-iv - To identify whether morning rush trips take longer, I separated the entries using a binary filter: whether the trip was during the morning rush time or not.
+The results indicate that longer trips are made during the morning rush, but with only 0.02 logarithm units. <br>
 ```
 Statistics for Weekday Rush or Not Trip Durations:
 Category, Average, Maximum, Minimum, Median, Variance